kmpm/ansible-role-caddy/README.md

 kmpm.caddy
 ==========

-A role that, by using xcaddy, compiles, installs and configure [caddy](https://github.com/caddyserver/caddy) server.
+A role that installs and configure [caddy](https://github.com/caddyserver/caddy) server.

 If any custom modules are given using the variable `xcaddy_with` then caddy will be compiled from source using [xcaddy](https://github.com/caddyserver/xcaddy) on the remote computer.